itsbio/gamepot-docs/en/gamepot_android.md

 public class MainActivity extends AppCompatActivity {
     @Override
     protected void onCreate(Bundle savedInstanceState) {
-        // You should call the setup API at the very beginning.
+        // You must call the setup API at the very beginning.
         GamePot.getInstance().setup(getApplicationContext());

         ...
         GamePot.getInstance().setPurchaseListener(new GamePotPurchaseListener<GamePotPurchaseInfo>() {
             @Override
             public void onSuccess(GamePotPurchaseInfo info) {
-                        // Must add this code snippet to pass the payment event to the ad platform!
-                GamePotAd.getInstance().tracking(GamePotAdActions.BILLING, info);

                 // Payment succeeded.
 Make a server-to-server request to the address set in webhook to get items.
-                // Handle the result here, and DO NOT provide items.
+                // Handle the result here and DO NOT provide items.
             }

             @Override